AmaanSyed110/PDF-Summarizer/README.md

 # PDF-Summarizer

 ## Overview
-A web application that allows users to upload multiple PDF files and generate concise summaries using GPT-4.
-Users can focus on specific sections of the text based on keywords and download the summaries in PDF or DOCX formats.
-The summaries are stored in history for later access and export.
+The **Multi-PDF Summarizer** is a Streamlit-based web application that allows users to upload multiple PDF files and generate concise summaries using OpenAI's GPT-4 model.
+It also supports keyword-based focus to extract relevant sections from the PDFs and uses FAISS for efficient embedding-based search.

 ## Demo Video
 [Multi-PDF Summarizer.webm](https://github.com/user-attachments/assets/1c704d42-867f-4214-b699-4bfabd24443b)

 ## Features
-- **Upload Multiple PDFs**: Users can upload multiple PDF files at once.
+- **Multi-PDF Support**: Upload and process multiple PDF files simultaneously.

-- **Embedding Generation**: Generate Embeddings using all-MiniLM-L6-v2 model
+- **AI-Powered Summarization**: Generate summaries using OpenAI's `gpt-4o` model.

-- **Summarization with GPT-4**: The application uses OpenAI's GPT-4 API to summarize the content of the PDFs.

-- **Keyword Search**: Focus on specific topics within the PDFs using a search query.
+- **Keyword-Based Focus**: Enter keywords to focus on specific topics within the PDFs.

+- **Embedding-Based Search**: Use FAISS and OpenAI's `text-embedding-3-large` model for efficient similarity search.

-- **Download Summaries**: The summaries can be downloaded in both **PDF** and **DOCX** formats.
+- **Download Summaries**: Download summaries as **PDF** or **DOCX** files.

-- **Summary History**: View and export previous summaries generated in the app.
+- **History Tracking**: View and export previously generated summaries.

-- **Export Summaries**: All summaries can be exported as a text file for external use.

 ## Tech Stack
-- **Python**: Core programming language.

-- **Streamlit**: For creating the interactive web interface.
+- **streamlit**: For building the web application.

-- **OpenAI**: For generating summaries using GPT-4 model
+- **openai**: For interacting with OpenAI's GPT-4 and embedding models.

-- **Sentence-Transformers**: For embedding-based similarity search using `all-MiniLM-L6-v2`.

-- **pdfplumber**: For text extraction from PDF files.
+- **pdfplumber**: For extracting text from PDF files.

-- **FPDF**: To create PDF downloads.

-- **python-docx**: To create DOCX downloads.
+- **faiss**: For efficient similarity search using embeddings.

-- **python-dotenv**: To load environment variables from a ```.env``` file.
+- **python-dotenv**: For loading environment variables from a .env file.

+- **numpy**: For numerical operations.

+- **pandas**: For data handling (optional, if needed for future features).

+- **fpdf**: For generating PDF files from summaries.

+- **python-docx**: For generating DOCX files from summaries.

 ## Steps to Run the MultiPDF-RAG Project on Your Local Machine:
 - ### Clone the Repository